learn-academy-2023-alpha/week-1-assessment-BxRay95/interview-questions.md

 Your answer: Git is the backbone of github, anything you send or pull from github you have to use git to do.

-Researched answer: Git is a version control system that lets you manage and keep track of your source code history.
-GitHub is a cloud-based hosting service that lets you manage Git repositories.
+Researched answer: git is essentially a version control method where you can track and control your files and the history of your code.
+Github is where all of your repositories are stored on the internet.

 2. Which JavaScript operators will return a Boolean value?

 Your answer: and, or, not, strictly equal

-Researched answer: and or not/ && !! ! ===
+Researched answer: and or not/ && !! ! === true or false?

 3. What is an index?
 What is the difference between index and value?